-To be honest, I don’t do much reading of books and textbooks.
-I find the material to be too general, not specific and out of date.
+And I don’t do much reading of books and textbooks.
+I find the material to be too general, not specific, and out of date.

-I wanted to share with you my best 6 journals that I lean towards when it comes to exercise and injuries.
+And I wanted to share with you my best six journals that I lean towards regarding exercise and injuries.

 #1 – The American Journal of Sports Medicine

-This is one of the grand daddy of journals.
+This is one of the granddaddies of journals.
 It is focused on the sports medicine community and comes out monthly.
-It has some surgery info but it also has great articles on anatomy, injuries and exercise.
-I would recommend checking it out on a monthly basis.
+It has some surgery info and excellent anatomy, injuries, and exercise articles.
+I would recommend checking it out every month.